9/11 is history for Northwest Arkansas students

 "No high school student was alive during 9/11 at this point, and so it's not a memory for them -- it's history," said Julie Griggs, Bentonville High School English teacher.

 On the morning of Sept.
 11, 2001, 19 terrorists hijacked four commercial airplanes, according to the 9/11 Memorial and Museum website.
-They intentionally flew two of the planes into the Twin Towers of the World Trade Center in New York, and a third into the Pentagon in Arlington, Va.
+They intentionally flew two of the planes into the twin towers of the World Trade Center in New York, and a third into the Pentagon in Arlington, Va.
+A fourth hijacked plane crashed into a field in Pennsylvania.

-Passengers and crew members of the fourth hijacked plane initiated a counterattack, causing the hijacker to crash the plane into a field in Pennsylvania, according to the website.

 "It's hard to connect and grasp the terror that struck the country, because I wasn't alive for it and I didn't experience it firsthand," said Kate Karpinski, 17, Bentonville High's all-student body president.